edwardgeorge/virtualenv-clone/README.md

 - copies `sys.argv[1]` dir to `sys.argv[2]`
 - updates the hardcoded `VIRTUAL_ENV` variable in the activate script to the new repo location. (`--relocatable` doesn't touch this)
-- updates the shebangs of the various scripts in bin to the new python if they pointed to the old python. (version numbering is retained.)
+- updates the shebangs of the various scripts in bin to the new Python if they pointed to the old Python. (version numbering is retained.)

     it can also change `/usr/bin/env python` shebangs to be absolute too, though this functionality is not exposed at present.